 Meetings

-The Steering Group will meet at least three times each year. .
+The Steering Group will meet at least three times each year.
 The Steering Group retains the discretion to hold additional meetings if warranted.
 Steering Group members may receive updates via email/phone/video call on an ad-hoc basis if required.

 The quorum for Steering Group meetings shall be half of the Steering Group members plus the Chairperson.